Amex Cobalt vs. TD Aeroplan Visa Infinite

 Please review your insurance certificate for details, exclusions and limitations of your coverage.

-How do the Amex Cobalt and TD Aeroplan Visa Infinite compare?
+How do the American Express Cobalt Card and TD Aeroplan Visa Infinite Card compare?

 Best rewards: American Express Cobalt Card

-The American Express Cobalt Card earns more points than the TD Aeroplan Visa Infinite Card, and Amex Membership Rewards provides more redemption options than the Aeroplan rewards program.
+The American Express Cobalt Card earns far more points than the TD Aeroplan Visa Infinite Card – the 4.5% earn rate far outshines the Aeroplan card's 2.33% rate.

 Best benefits: TD Aeroplan Visa Infinite Card

-The TD Aeroplan VI provides a winning combination of TD, Air Canada, and Visa Infinite benefits to elevate your experience in the air, on the golf course, and more.
+The TD Aeroplan Visa Infinite Card provides a winning combination of TD, Air Canada, and Visa Infinite benefits to elevate your experience in the air, on the golf course, and many other places.

 Best insurance: TD Aeroplan Visa Infinite Card